 An eclectic collection of literature and popular fiction is shelved in a cozy corner of the Commons and is available for student browsing and self-checkout.
 Cards and board games are also stored here for play during lunch and free time before or after school.

 Animals

 There are no pets or animals allowed on campus.
-Exceptions may be made for service animals required due to a disability and that have been trained to perform specific work or tasks.
+Exceptions are made for service animals.
 If such an exception is needed, please contact the HS Pedagogical Coordinator.

 Photography and Video Camera Use